 When we moved to Dubai many years ago, JLT was mostly known for the strange orbital road and for being on the wrong side of Sheikh Zayed Road.
 Though a lot of things have happened since then, and today, JLT is one of the hottest neighborhoods for foodies looking for cheap and tasty meals in Dubai.

 Around lunch, office workers from the nearby skyscrapers keep the restaurants busy, but at dinner time, it is the JLT residents that flock to the tables.
 You do not see a lot of tourists in JLT, so the price level is significantly lower than in Dubai Marina and JBR.
 Furthermore, the standard is generally a lot higher as the restaurants seek to attract a loyal base of local customers as opposed to the transient tourist crowd.
-Here are some of the places that I really, really like and that I have dined at many times.
-Except from Mythos and NOLA, none of the restaurants serve alcohol.
+Here are some of the places that I really like, sorted alphabetically.

 My favorite Thai restaurant in Dubai.
 Cafe Isaan specializes in the food from Isaan (the northeastern province in Thailand).
 This is where some of the spiciest Thai food comes from, so make sure that you order a milder version.
 The Thai Milk Iced Tea is also a must-order.
 It is very sweet so I usually have it for dessert.